Fridays with Vicky 94

 Last month I was in for a “surprise”, I had been working with this great writer for a year.
-She was a field expert and always delivered well written content every Tuesday, as agreed.
-As usual I was expecting the articles on Tuesday but she delivered the articles much later in the week and they were poorly written.
-With a quick Google search and a free copyscape tool, I found out that the delivered content were pretty much copied from another article.
+She was a field expert and always delivered well-written content every Tuesday, as agreed.
+As usual, I was expecting the articles on Tuesday but she delivered the articles much later in the week and they were poorly written.
+With a quick Google search and a free copyscape tool, I found out that the delivered content was pretty much copied from another article.

 To make a long story short, she had to rewrite the articles, and she is no longer writing for me.

 My point is, make sure that your outsourced content is unique and well written, not only in the beginning of a job but also when your gut tells you too.
 Do a duplicate content check on occasion even though you have been working together for a long time.

 You might have heard of CopyScape, a great tool to check plagiarism.
 Many ask if there are any free options to this premium tool.
 There is, let’s look at some Free Plagiarism Checker Tools to Use Instead of CopyScape.

 But first, you want to double check the content you have on your site already, just to be on the safe side.
 Our top choice can help you with that.

 Use #1 Siteliner to double check what has been submitted to your site already and #2 Small SEO Tools Plagiarism Checker to check new content that will be submitted.

 5 Free Plagiarism Checker Tools to Use Instead of CopyScape